deanturpin/alpha/bash/hosts_file_to_network_topology/readme.md

 ```bash
 ./hosts2topology
 ```

-It generates a PNG based on the hosts file in the same directory
+And it generates a PNG based on the hosts file in the same directory
 ```bash
 $ ls
 hosts  hosts2topology  readme.md  topology.png